Make a global category filter available from issues list at All Issues level

 So yet another cross project limitation. :-( One I don't agree with.
 Let me try to explain why I think this is a defect.
 Although as I edit this it is probably a defect in projects in general and this is just a specific case.

 If this is to be closed, I would request to convert this to an open feature request instead.

 From my user point of view category is a field that is present everywhere.
 It just doesn't have to have values that are available in every project, other than the default of 'none'.
 Why not just have a list of all the values that which is accessible for the top level?

 I think that this limitation of projects is too great and drastically limits the potential of Redmine.
 I need to have a global view of all issues across all projects.
 And I need to the ability to filter on all fields all the time.
 Certainly limit the options in a field like category when I am in a specific project, but don't do it when I am looking across all projects.

-#4 Updated by Etienne Massip almost 9 years ago
+#4 Updated by Etienne Massip over 11 years ago

 - Subject changed from category not available from issue filter list at All Issues level to Make a global category filter available from issues list at All Issues level

 According to Gerry, the new filter should merge the projects lists.

 The risk is to eventually get an incoherent list since a category item doesn't have the same meaning depending upon the project it belongs to.